KxSystems/ml/docs/utilities/util.md

 .ml.df2tab[tab]
 ```

-Where

--  `tab` is an embedPy representation of a Pandas dataframe

-returns `tab` as a q table.
+Where `tab` is an embedPy representation of a Pandas dataframe, returns `tab` as a q table.

 ```q
 q)p)import pandas as pd